5 ways Obama can win the next debate

-"Obama reportedly is also planning an assault on Romney's Bain background," says William A. Jacobson at Legal Insurrection, "but I predict a backfire."
+2. He should resist the temptation to renew his Bain attack"Obama reportedly is also planning an assault on Romney's Bain background," says William A. Jacobson at Legal Insurrection, "but I predict a backfire."
 Romney has had plenty of time to craft a response to the tired attacks of his career as a financier at Bain.
 The debate will offer Romney the chance to explain his side of the story "without media filter," allowing him to "frame the issue as one of the private sector versus 'trickle down government.'"
 That will give the Republican the added advantage of putting Solyndra, Obama's green-pork boondoggle, in focus.
 Yes, but Obama "knows through experience that Romney's weak spot with middle class voters is Bain," says Rick Moran at PJ Tattler.
 Romney is going to have to defend his business career, so Obama had "better come up with some zingers for Tuesday night."

 3. He has to crank up the energyForget "No Drama Obama," says Julianna Goldman at Bloomberg.
 The president needs some serious drama this time.
 His "dispassionate first debate performance" did not look good next to Romney's "fresh burst of enthusiasm."
 Early voting has already started and the Nov.
 6 election is just three weeks away.
 "Obama must go on the offensive," with a confident, enthusiastic performance "laying out clear contrasts with Romney and making the kind of personal connection with voters that helped him win four years ago."

 4. He needs to learn from Biden's successObama can't "duplicate Uncle Joe," says Alec MacGillis at The New Republic, and he shouldn't try.
 He can, however, take pointers from his sidekick.
 He should forget about the size of the cuts in Romney's tax plan, and focus on its details — it curtails mortgage-interest deductions for the middle-class while protecting hedge-funder loopholes that give Romney such low tax rates.
 Also, Obama inexplicably said he and Romney have the same views on Social Security.
 He needs to point out, as Biden did, that Republicans, especially Ryan, have argued we should privatize it.
 Biden's biggest score came when he called out Ryan as a hypocrite, for criticizing the stimulus while writing letters requesting stimulus funds to create growth and jobs.
 "Ryan looked like he'd had the wind knocked out of him."